stardog-union/stardog-clj/README.md

 To build stardog-clj, you must perform the following steps:

 1. Download stardog from [Stardog.com](http://www.stardog.com)
-2. Run "mavenInstall" from the stardog-4.2/bin folder
-3. Run "stardog-admin server start"
+2. Run "stardog-admin server start"
-4. Run "stardog-admin db create -n testdb path/to/data/University0_0.owl path/to/data/lubmSchema.owl"
+3. Run "stardog-admin db create -n testdb path/to/data/University0_0.owl path/to/data/lubmSchema.owl"
-5. You can now run lein compile, use the lein repl, and run lein midje to perform the tests
+4. You can now run lein compile, use the lein repl, and run lein midje to perform the tests

 The test suite does run with the assumption there is a Stardog database server running.